Professional Development for ESL Teachers – 9 Ways to Boost Your Resume

 Micro-credentials

 You can even take professional development courses through Bridge via TEFL/TESOL Micro-credentials!
 These short, targeted courses cover practical, current topics in English language teaching, and you can take as many as you like.
-There are plenty of courses geared toward online English teachers working from home as well.
+You can take courses to learn effective strategies to teach English pronunciation and error correction in the EFL classroom and train to teach English proficiency test prep.
 You’ll also get tutor support in your Micro-credential course and earn a verifiable certificate and digital badge upon completion.

 Available Micro-credential courses include the following (this is just a sample of the offerings!), and more are added on a continual basis: